Cabo Delgado, Mozambique: A Resource-Rich War Zone

 read more

 Approximate location.
-By zooming in, you can recognize the construction area of TotalEnergies' Mozambique LNG.
+By zooming in, you can recognize the construction site of TotalEnergies' Mozambique LNG.

-Different forces are tearing the Mozambican province of Cabo Delgado and its people apart.
-In a country that was already rife with conflict, ExxonMobil, TotalEnergies, Eni and their partners have come in to build one of the biggest gas projects on the African continent.
+Multiple forces are tearing the Mozambican province of Cabo Delgado and its people apart.
+In a country that was already rife with conflict, ExxonMobil, TotalEnergies, Eni and their partners have come in to develop one of the biggest gas projects on the African continent.

-Before the gas majors came, Mozambique’s Cabo Delgado province used to be a tourist hotspot.[1]
+Before the gas majors came, Mozambique’s Cabo Delgado province was a tourist hotspot.[1]
 The province lies in the North of the country, close to the border of Tanzania.[2]
-In the East, it borders on the turquoise waters of the Indian Ocean.[3]
+In the east, it borders the turquoise waters of the Indian Ocean.[3]
 The Quirimbas National Park, a UNESCO Biosphere Reserve, lies along the coast, onshore and off the shore.[4]
-In the ocean, it is home to sea turtles, dolphins and whales.[5]
+Its ocean is home to sea turtles, dolphins and whales.[5]
 Beautiful coral reefs stretch 400 km (250 mi) along the shore.[6]
 On land, elephants, lions, leopards and crocodiles roam through the National Park’s ancient forests.[7]
 If the gas companies caused just one single accident, they could completely destabilize this biodiversity paradise.[8]

 For centuries, national elites and multinational corporations have been plundering the province’s abundant natural resources.[9]
 Their greed for Cabo Delgado’s ruby, graphite, gold and timber has made it one of Mozambique's poorest provinces.[10][11]
 The people who live in Cabo Delgado have never seen any of this resource wealth.
-They live from hand-to-mouth with farming and fishing.[12]
+They live off farming and fishing.[12]
 Many people have no access to health care, education or jobs.[13]

 Since their arrival in Cabo Delgado, the gas companies have only added to the woes caused by this resource curse.
-About ten years ago, geologists found enormous fossil gas reserves off the coast of Cabo Delgado.[14]
-The giant gas companies sensed big money and immediately began to invest billions of dollars.[15]
-Now, Cabo Delgado houses three of the largest liquefied natural gas (LNG) projects in Africa: TotalEnergies’s Mozambique LNG, Eni and ExxonMobil’s Coral South FLNG and ExxonMobil, Eni and CNPC’s Rovuma LNG.[16]
+In 2010 and 2011, geologists found enormous fossil gas reserves off the coast of Cabo Delgado.[14]
+International gas companies sensed big money and immediately began investing billions of dollars.[15]
+Now, Cabo Delgado houses three of the largest liquefied natural gas (LNG) projects in Africa: TotalEnergies’ Mozambique LNG, Eni and ExxonMobil’s Coral North FLNG and ExxonMobil, Eni and CNPC’s Rovuma LNG are planned in the region.[16]
+According to the International Institute for Sustainable Development (IISD), the LNG projects have received 60 times more public finance than the entire country of Mozambique has for renewable projects.19519

-The companies are bulldozing the people’s villages and forcing them to move into resettlement villages.
+The companies bulldozed the people’s villages and forced them to move into resettlement villages.
 Credit: Justiça Ambiental!
 (Friends of the Earth Mozambique)

 With their projects, TotalEnergies, ExxonMobil and Eni pushed the people from Cabo Delgado even deeper into poverty.[26]
-With every day that the gas companies stayed in Cabo Delgado, the people became more frustrated.[27]
+From the very beginning, people became more frustrated for each day the gas companies stayed in Cabo Delgado.[27]
 Once again, huge foreign companies were making money at their expense.[28]
-This was the perfect breeding ground for the extremist insurgency that was about to erupt.[29]
+This was the perfect breeding ground for the insurgency that erupted.[29]

-Eni, ExxonMobil and TotalEnergies are prioritizing the protection of their gas projects over people’s lives.
-They are paying the government to mobilize troops to defend their LNG infrastructure instead of the people.[40]
-Cabo Delgado is now a war-torn place; the people who live in the province are those who are suffering the most.[41][42]
-Many people are afraid to leave their homes to go to work or get food.[43]
+Eni, ExxonMobil, TotalEnergies and the other gas companies are prioritizing the protection of their gas projects over people’s lives.
+They are paying the government to mobilize troops to defend their LNG infrastructure instead of the people.15147 Cabo Delgado is now a war-torn place; the people who live in the province are those who suffer most.[41]
+Many people are afraid to leave their homes to go to work or get food.
 When they do leave their homes, they often fear for their lives.
 Rebels could attack them or the military could mistake them for rebels and attack them.[44]

 The people in the village of Milamba are dependent on fishing.
 Credit: Justiça Ambiental!
 (Friends of the Earth Mozambique)

 In March 2021, the violence escalated further.
-In their largest and most organized attack so far, hundreds of heavily armed extremists took over the town of Palma.[45]
+In their largest and most organized attack so far, hundreds of heavily armed insurgents took over the town of Palma.[45]
 Palma is a fishing town and the center of the gas industry.[46][47]
-For more than four days, the extremists robbed food shops and banks, set fire to government buildings, burned down people’s homes and killed dozens of people.[48]
-Their terrorist attack displaced around 40,000 of the 75,000 people who used to live in Palma.[49][50]
+For more than four days, the insurgents robbed food shops and banks, set fire to government buildings, burned down people’s homes and killed dozens of people.[48]
+Their terrorist attack displaced around 40,000 of the 75,000 people who used to live in the town.[49][50]

 “What is happening around my islands now reminds me of events in the Niger River delta.
 Ever since oil was found there, the region has struggled to find peace.
 The environment has been destroyed and law and order has collapsed.
 Nowhere in Africa, have oil and gas been good for the people.
 I wish the gas had never been found."

-Issa Tarmamade, mayor of the Ibo island district in Cabo Delgado.[56]
+Issa Tarmamade, mayor of the Ibo island district in Cabo Delgado.15147

 Groups working on gas in Cabo Delgado: Justiça Ambiental!
 (Friends of the Earth Mozambique), Friends of the Earth International, Les Amis de la Terre France, EWNI (Friends of the Earth England, Wales and Northern Ireland), Milieudefensie (Friends of the Earth Netherlands), Re:Common, Friends of the Earth US, Gastivists